bbehm/docker-1/notes.md

 ## General useful info and theory on Docker! 🐳

-When starting an existing machine:
+When starting/stopping an existing machine:
 - `docker-machine start [name]`
+- `docker-machine stop [name]

 When removing a container:
 - `docker container rm [name]`